byExist/fluxgate/docs/en/about/comparison.md

 ### When should you choose `Fluxgate`?

-You need the most robust and production-ready feature set.
+You need the most robust and feature-rich circuit breaker.

 - You want to trigger based on **failure rates**, **latency**, or **consecutive failures** (`FailureStreak`).
 - You need **complex, composable rules** (e.g., different thresholds for different states).